ferrufino/ferrufino.github.io/_posts/2021-10-09-window-slidding-patter.md

 ## Problem Explanation

-This problem, different from the one above, asks us for all starting positions of a permutation.\
+This problem, similar to the one above, asks us for all starting positions of a permutation.\
 We know from above how to identify a permutation of a pattern in a string.\
 Also if we continue traversing the string, instead of returning 'true' on the first permutation found.\
 We should be able to obtain all anagrams.
 As starting position == left side of window size.